resist-js/resist/docs/en-US/CONTRIBUTING.md

 ## License

-By contributing to resist.js, you agree that your contributions will be licensed under its [MIT license](https://github.com/resist-js/resist/blob/master/LICENSE).
+By contributing to resist.js, you agree that your contributions will be licensed under its [MIT license](https://github.com/resist-js/resist/blob/master/LICENSE.md).

+#### Did you find this helpful?
+Is there something we can improve?
+[Click here](https://github.com/resist-js/resist/issues/new?assignees=&labels=&template=documentation.yml) to make a suggestion.